toransahu/notes/docs/Computer-Science/algo.md

 This metric should be independent of other factors like: programing language, execution enviroment i.e. computer, CPU, RAM etc.

-So, we express the Running Time as a mathematican function of the input size i.e. $f(n)$.
+So, we express the Running Time as a mathematical function of the input size i.e. $f(n)$.

 ## How to compare Algorithms?
 Using Running Time.